spectral-compute/hypercast/docs/private/Latency.md

  - The timestamp, if present.
 This is a 64-bit unsigned integer in µs.
  - The data chunk.

 The end of an original file is signalled by a zero-byte chunk for the given file index.
+File index 31 (i.e: the index with all 1s) is reserved for padding.